Travel back in time 150 million years and dive into Bristol’s Jurassic seas.

-If you’re visiting with children under 5 then you may enjoy our Little Jurassic Explorer sessions on Wednesday mornings.
+If you’re visiting with children under 5 then you may enjoy our Little Jurassic Explorer sessions on Tuesday and Wednesday mornings.

 Make sure you pick up a Jurassic Explorer pack when you arrive for more exciting Jurassic related activities throughout the museum!

 We’re looking for volunteers to provide a fun, engaging and memorable experience for visitors of our Pliosaurus! exhibition.
 If you want to meet new people, inspire the next generation and enhance the CV then this is the role for you.
 Find out more about becoming a Pliosaurus volunteer.

 With thanks to exhibition sponsors Clifton High School.